nicoleiocana/tpo-wiki/Compiling-a-local-version-of-the-website.md

 Finally run:
 `$ lektor server` to run a local continuous builder
 `$ lektor build -O <folder>` to just build the website once.

+# Most common lektor errors

+#### FileNotFoundError:
+    file = builtins.open(filename, mode, buffering)
+    FileNotFoundError: [Errno 2] No such file or directory: '/content/**some filename**/contents.lr'

+This happens when a source file `contents.lr` has been deleted in the repository, but their associated language files are still there.
+So, when trying to update the language files, lektor fails because the source file is not there.
+Delete the folder with the translations and build again.